Rajanikanth0/landing-page-2/README.md

 ## Hero Text

 The title, description, sign up button and image are all aligned in a split form.
 This information is used to showcase the website.
 And to quickly signup.

+## Information

+Add 4 empty images and aligned center with some description under it.